Leibaky/Yandex-Practicum/Project №5 Video games success/readme.md

 ## Task

 Using data about video games platforms, we need to determine the factors that have an effect on the popularity of a game.
+This will allow to focus on a potentially popular product and plan an advertising campaign.
+We have data up to 2016.
+Let's say it's December 2016 and we're planning a campaign for 2017.

 ## Result